-What is Black Hat SEO?
-Simply, a term for methods used to increase a website’s page rank in a search engine BUT that violate the search engine’s rules along the way.
-Read on and we’ll explain more.
+What is black hat SEO?
+Put simply, these are methods used to increase a website’s page rank in a search engine, which violate the search engine’s rules.

 The term “black hat” originated from western movies, where the good guys and the bad guys were distinguished based on the colour of hat they were wearing.

 IN A RUSH?!
-Click for our < 2 minute snapshot
+Click for our < 2-minute snapshot

-You could be de-indexed completely from a search engine and, with so many people turning to Google, your business likely won’t survive without a strong web presence.
+You could be de-indexed completely from a search engine.
+With so many people turning to Google, your business likely won’t survive without a strong web presence.

-What is Grey Hat SEO
+What is Grey Hat SEO?

 Grey hat SEO changes quite a bit.
 One year a certain technique could be considered grey hat, but then the next it could move into black hat territory or even white hat territory.

 Search Engine Terms

 Understanding the search engine’s terms is the best way to avoid grey hat SEO techniques.

 Sometimes it feels like Google’s best practises and the conditions that are set aren’t in the best interest of search marketers, or even those who search on the engine.